Corporate-Event-App-Team/Corporate-Event-UI/README.md

 To add new features:
--checkout a new branch! every time you start work on a new feature :make sure the feature + your name is in the title of the branch e.g Nav-Bar-AustenAllred
+-checkout a new branch! every time you start work on a new feature :make sure the feature + your name is in the title of the branch e.g Nav-Bar